ribasco/async-gamequery-lib/README.md

 - Powered by [Netty](https://netty.io/).
 All operations are asynchronous.
 Every request returns a [CompletableFuture](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/CompletableFuture.html)
 - Capable of handling multiple asynchronous transactions.
 - Efficient use of system resources
-    - Uses Netty's off-heap pooled direct byte buffers (Less GC pressure)
+    - Uses off-heap [pooled direct buffers](https://netty.io/wiki/using-as-a-generic-library.html) (Reduces GC pressure)
-    - Thread and connection pooling support.
-Makes use of netty's event loop model (every transaction is run on the same thread).
+    - Built-in thread and connection pooling support.
+Takes advantage of netty's [event loop](https://netty.io/4.1/api/io/netty/channel/EventLoop.html) model (every transaction is run on the same thread).
     - Takes advantage of native transports if available (e.g. [epoll](https://man7.org/linux/man-pages/man7/epoll.7.html), [kqueue](https://developer.apple.com/library/archive/documentation/System/Conceptual/ManPages_iPhoneOS/man2/kqueue.2.html)).
 Java's NIO is used by default.
 - Highly configurable.
 Clients can be easily tweaked depending on your requirements (e.g. providing a custom executor, adjusting rate limit parameters, selecting connection pool strategy etc)
 - Queries are [Failsafe](https://failsafe.dev/).
-Resilience policies are implemented to guarantee the delivery and receipt of requests sent to the server(s).
+Resilience [policies](https://failsafe.dev/policies/) have been implemented in these modules to guarantee the delivery and receipt of requests.
     - **Retry Policy:** A failed transaction is re-attempted until a response is either received or has reached the maximum number attempts defined by configuration.
-This is convenient in cases where a connection is dropped by the server during a request.
     - **Rate Limiter Policy:** This prevents overloading the servers by sending requests too fast causing the requests to timeout due to rate limits being exceeded.

 Sample Usage